 - What are the values and concerns that motivate you to pursue professional training in this field?

 What type of professional work do you hope to do?

 Supplemental Application Form (Online form)

-Applicants applying to the Professional Mental Health Counseling-Addictions program must complete and submit the online supplemental application.
+Applicants applying to the Professional Mental Health Counseling-Specialization in Addictions program must complete and submit the online supplemental application.

 Three Letters of Recommendation